 - They assume renters insurance in Hawaii is expensive.

 All of these are false.
 As a renter, you’re entitled to the same protections that a homeowner is, but for a much lower cost.
 That’s because you’re not covering the structure of the dwelling.
 The landlord can’t insure your property, because they don’t own it.
-Hawaii renters insurance is very affordable.
+Hawaii renters insurance is always a good idea.

 People often have questions about renters insurance in Hawaii, since covering a home on an island is a new experience for many people.
 Effective Coverage created the 2018 Hawaii Renters Insurance Guide to help educate residents on the availability of affordable renters insurance in Hawaii and nationwide.
 Our mission is to provide solutions for those buying insurance because insurance is our world, and we want you to get back to yours.
 That’s doubly true when your world is as beautiful as Hawaii.